 If your dog eats one of these dangerous foods, or your suspect that they have, it is a good idea to phone your vet and get their opinion.
 And because we all know that our dogs generally do these things after normal vet office hours (it’s some kind of a canine law), always have the phone number of a nearby emergency animal hospital on hand as well as the 24-hour ASPCA Animal Poison Control Center (888-426-4435).
 The Animal Poison Control Center charges $75 for their phone consultation, which may save you a trip to the emergency animal hospital (or let you know that you should go there as soon as possible).

-While there are plenty of people foods that are perfectly safe for dogs to eat, there are more than a few that can cause mild, serious, or even fatal illnesses.
+While there are plenty of people foods that are perfectly safe for dogs to eat, there are more than a few human foods that are toxic to dogs and potentially cause mild, serious, or even fatal illnesses.
 With no shortage of safe, quality foods and treats made specifically for dogs, there’s really no reason to risk sharing people food with them unless you have researched it.

 Most dogs are just as happy eating a dog snack as they are a people snack.
 So if you are ever in doubt about feeding a dog a particular human food, don’t!
 The risk is not worth the convenience or temporary satisfaction of your dog.